-On November 18, 2020, Council President Rupert Hammond-Chambers speaks at the Webinar “The Prospect of a U.S.-Taiwan Bilateral Trade Agreement,” a virtual event hosted by the Asia Society.
+On November 18, 2020, Council President Rupert Hammond-Chambers spoke at the Webinar “The Prospect of a U.S.-Taiwan Bilateral Trade Agreement,” a virtual event hosted by the Asia Society.

 In announcing the event, the Asia Society said: